gandhi-jijitech/apps4problog/_posts/2020-02-25-microsoft-teams-tenant-to-tenant-migration-with-planner-onenote-and-wiki-tabs.md

 tags: [Teams Migrator,Tenant to Tenant Migrator,Wiki Tab Migrator,One Note Tab Migrator,Planner Tab Migrator]
 image: /assets/img/microsoft-teams-tenant-to-tenant-migration-with-planner-onenote-and-wiki-tabs/ms-teams-migration-banner.png
 ---
+In some instances, the Teams and its channel needs to migrate from One Office 365 Group to another.
+It can be in the same tenant or another tenant.
+Some cases are:
 Below is the list of few most wanted reports
 |Tasks|Reports|
 |---|---|